btemplep/authzee/docs/specification.md

 ### Audit

-The Audit operation is used to evaluate grants that are applicable to a given request, as well as record errors when evaluating grants.
+The Audit operation is used to collet grant evaluation results against a request.

 Audit Steps for each grant:
-- The grant is evaluated against the request
+- The grants are added to the result.
-- If it is applicable, it is appended to the response grant list
+- Each grant is evaluated against the request and the result is appended to the results.
-- If there is an error, it is recorded in the error section.
-- If an error is critical, `has_failed` is set to `true` and the operation exits.
+- If an error occurs and it is critical, `has_failed` is set to `true`, an error is added at the request level, and the operation exits.

-#### Audit Response Example
+#### Audit Result Example

 ```json
 {